 Practise, practise and practise some more!

 Almost without exception, the team that wins is the team that practises the most (and has engaged with their charity!)

-Make sure the judges see that every team member is engaged as this is a team challenge.
+Make sure the judges see that every team member is engaged in the presentation.

 We are not currently able to consider unregistered charities.
 Please note grants cannot be given to projects that promote religion.

 Your teacher may decide to partner with the second choice of charity instead, or you may talk to the charity via Skype or email – ask your teacher about this.

 Please avoid a simple download and make your own.
 The judges will give extra credit to teams that show their creativity and commitment to their charities.